sayanee/books/_drafts/2019-04-17-emperor-of-all-maladies.md

 > To determine whether Halsted had truly cured breast cancer, one needed to track not immediate survival, or even survival over five or ten months, but survival over five or ten years...
 The procedure had to be put to a test by following patients longitudinally in time.

-Conclusion: Not extensive surgery, but extensive cancer

-> The ultimate survival from breast cancer, in short, had little to do with how extensively a surgeon operated on the breast; it depended on how extensively the cancer had spread before surgery.

 Being a scientist is like being a bookkeeper with skepticism

 > By now the perpetually changing landscape of breast cancer was beginning to tire him out.
 Trials, tables, and charts had never been his forte; he was a surgeon, not a bookkeeper.
 “It is especially true of mammary cancer,” he wrote, “that the surgeon interested in furnishing the best statistics may in perfectly honorable ways provide them.”
 That statement—almost vulgar by Halsted’s standards—exemplified his **growing skepticism** about putting his own operation to a test.

-More surgery did not mean more effective

-> But what Halsted could not prove, despite his most strenuous efforts, was far more revealing.
-After nearly two decades of data gathering, having been levitated, praised, analyzed, and reanalyzed in conference after conference, the superiority of radical surgery in “curing” cancer still stood on shaky ground. **More surgery had just not translated into more effective therapy.**

-Potential dangers of indiscriminate irradiation

-> But like surgery, radiation medicine also struggled against its inherent limits.
-Emil Grubbe had already encountered the first of these limits with his earliest experimental treatments: since X-rays could only be directed locally, radiation was of limited use for cancers that had metasta-sized.
-One could double and quadruple the doses of radiant energy, but this did not translate into more cures.
-Instead, indiscriminate irradiation left patients scarred, blinded, and scalded by doses that had far exceeded tolerability.
-The second limit was far more insidious: radiation produced cancers.

-Toxins, dyes and antitoxins

-> The biological universe was full of molecules picking out their partners like clever locks designed to fit a key: toxins clinging inseparably to antitoxins, dyes that highlighted only particular parts of cells, chemical stains that could nimbly pick out one class of germs from a mixture of microbes.

-Chemotherapy: poison or drug

-> Every drug, the sixteenth-century physician Paracelsus once opined, is a poison in disguise.
-Cancer chemotherapy, consumed by its fiery obsession to obliterate the cancer cell, found its roots in the obverse logic: every poison might be a drug in disguise.

 Randomising trials